nvim-neorocks/nvim-best-practices/README.md

 ### :white_check_mark: DO

 ...think carefully about when which parts of your plugin need to be loaded.

+Neovim has a mechanism for every plugin to do its own implicit lazy-loading via scripts in the `autoload/` (Vimscript) and `lua/` (Lua) directories.

+Plugin authors can provide "lazy loading" by providing a `plugin/<name>.lua` file which defines their commands and keymappings.
+This file should be small, and should not eagerly `require` the rest of your plugin.
+Commands and mappings should do the `require`.

 #### Is there any functionality that is specific to a filetype?